 Insert simple modif.

-• This is a simple way to insert modification, and corresponds to the same command 'Modify' used in the pop-up menu in the sequence window.
+This drop-down box is a simple way to insert modification, and is identical to the command 'Modify -Xxx-' used in the pop-up menu in the sequence window.

-Replace residue Replace residue: This is a drop-down menu that enables you to replace the currently selected residue with any of the 20 standard residues.
+Replace residue: This is a drop-down menu that enables you to replace the currently selected residue with any of the 20 standard residues.
 The insert modification dialog box will not close upon selection thus enabling you to change to another residue for changes/modifications.

 Modification: Modifications can be entered directly into the 'Elemental composition' box or, if a modification file has been opened, you can select from the modifications available in the drop-down box at the bottom of the dialog box, followed by 'Select modif.'.
 The 'Name of modification' is optional, but useful for reference.
-Clicking on the calculator opens the 'Elemental composition calculator'; see Chapter 4.4 on how to enter elemental compositions.
+Clicking on the calculator does not be 'Elemental composition calculator'; see Chapter 4.4 on how to enter elemental compositions.
 The pKa and charge are optional and you need only enter them if you plan on using the pl or charge of the protein or derived peptides.
 For the pl you can enter values between 0.1 and 14 while the charge can be either -1 or +1.
 Both values have to be different from 0 for the fields to be active.
 See also definitions in Edit mass file and Edit modification file (Chapters 4.2 and 4.3).